AliSoftware/OHHTTPStubs/README.md

     }];

-##### Conditionally stub only certain requests
+### Stub only requests to your WebService

-In practice, this is quite uncommon to stub ALL your outgoing network requests, especially with the same stub response.
-Instead, you may give the condition upon which the network requests will be stubbed.
-This is typically used in your Unit Tests to stub specific requests targeted to a given host or WebService.
+This is typically used in your Unit Tests to stub specific requests targeted to a given host or WebService for example.

 With the code below, only requests to the `mywebservice.com` host will be stubbed.
 Requests to any other host will hit the real world: